ipfs-shipyard/ipfs-cohost/README.md

 ## Usage

 Pass it the list of domains you want to cohost.
 It finds the CID from the [DNSLink] for that domain and starts cohosting the domains.
-By default, we use a [lazy cohosting].
-You can force the domains to be fully cohosted by using the flag `--full`.
+By default, we use a [full cohosting].
+You can force the domains to be lazily cohosted by using the flag `--lazy`.

 ```console
 $ ipfs-cohost add ipfs.io docs.ipfs.io awesome.ipfs.io